-Toronto International Motorcycle Supershow | Rock 95
+North American International Motorcycle Supershow | Rock 95

-Toronto International Motorcycle Supershow
+North American International Motorcycle Supershow

 The Largest Show of it's Kind

 As we begin to enter the deep winter blues portion of the year, putting a little summer into your winter sounds like a GREAT thing to do at this time of the year.
-This weekend the Toronto International Motorcycle Supershow is the first indication that spring months aren’t that far away.
-You’ll find everything you can imagine that’s motorcycle reated this weekend at the International Centre in Toronto.
+This weekend the North American International Motorcycle Supershow is the first indication that the spring months aren’t that far away.
+You’ll find everything you can imagine that’s motorcycle related this weekend at the International Centre in Toronto.

-This year marks the 41st anniversary of North America’s largest indoor motorcycle show with more than 1,000 current, performance, street, vintage, custom, used and classic motorcycles on display and featuring over 500 different vendors spread out through 7 different halls at the Toronto International Centre on Airport Road and featuring FREE parking!
+This year marks the 43rd anniversary of North America’s largest indoor motorcycle show with more than 1,000 current, performance, street, vintage, custom, used and classic motorcycles on display and featuring over 500 different vendors spread out through 425,000 square feet of exhibits at the Toronto International Centre on Airport Road and there’s FREE parking!

-You’ll find amazing displays, special guests signing autographs including Three Days Grace, Dog and Beth, and special guests, plus seminars, stunt shows and tons more.
+You’ll find amazing displays, special guests signing autographs including Danielle Colby from American Pickers, plus seminars, stunt shows and tons more.
 For everything motorcycle click here.